 Essentially, these are the meetings of the General Synod.
 Sometimes called the York Synod or the London Synod (or the February Synod), for example; but more properly the July group of sessions or the February group of sessions.
-A session is the proceedings of the Synod on a particular day; and a session is divided into a morning, an afternoon and (in York only) an evening sitting.
+A session is the proceedings of the Synod on a particular day; and a session is divided into a morning and an afternoon sitting.